comtravo/ctparse/docs/usage.rst

     ctparse('today', datetime(2018, 7, 8), timeout=1)

-For more details on the parameters please see the docstrings
+For more details on the parameters please see the docstrings.